The One with the Proposal: Part One

-Ross is being questioned by his friends about his relationship with Elizabeth, mainly asking if the relationship is going anywhere.
-Ross quickly claims he and Elizabeth are great together, and his friends are all wrong, until he sees her having a water balloon fight with her buddies.
-Deciding she is too young, he breaks off the relationship.
-Afterward, Ross questions his decision, until Elizabeth confirms her immaturity by dropping water balloons on his head from her upstairs window.
+Ross is questioned by his friends about the future of his relationship with Elizabeth, his former student.
+Ross initially claims he and Elizabeth are great together, but after walking in on her and her friends having a water balloon fight, he decides she is too young after all and breaks off the relationship.
+Ross questions his choice for a moment afterwards, but Elizabeth drops water balloons on his head from her window as he leaves, solidifying his decision.

-Rachel takes Phoebe and Joey to a charity event helping children, including a silent auction.
-While Phoebe is obviously over-drinking, Joey has bigger problems; misunderstanding the silent auction process, Joey thought that bidders guessed an object's worth, with the prize going to the person with the closest guess.
-Joey "guesses" $20,000 and wins a yacht.
-Rachel and Joey try to convince the next highest bidder to buy the boat, but in the process of persuading the man of the boat's virtues, Joey changes his mind and wants it for himself, although he can barely afford it.
+Rachel takes Phoebe and Joey to a charity event helping children, featuring a silent auction.
+Joey accidentally bids $20,000 on a yacht, thinking the point of the auction was to guess the value of the items, and wins.
+Rachel and Joey try to convince the next highest bidder to buy the boat, but when Rachel sells the image of piloting the boat to him, Joey changes his mind and keeps it.

 After weeks of preparation, Chandler is ready to propose to Monica.
-While at a restaurant, Chandler begins his proposal however before he can ask the question Monica's ex-boyfriend Richard walks in and the moment is lost.
-When the others come home from the charity event, they constantly ask to see Monica's hand, thinking Chandler proposed already.
-Feeling that Monica will figure out that Chandler plans to propose, Joey suggests that Chandler pretend he does not care about marriage and may never want to get married.
-Meanwhile, Richard approaches Monica at work and declares his love for her.
+He takes Monica to her favorite restaurant, but just as he starts to propose, Monica's ex-boyfriend Richard enters with a date and joins them, ruining it.
+After the date, the others visit Chandler and Monica at home to see the ring; Chandler barely stops them.
+With Chandler worried that Monica will figure out that he intends to propose, Joey suggests that Chandler pretend he does not care about marriage.
+Meanwhile, Richard approaches Monica at work and declares he still loves her.